getzlab/share_icomut/README.md

 2) Change the date_id variable or filenames (if necessary)
 3) Hit the button with two triangles (looks like fast-forward) to run all cells
 4) View and manipulate the iCoMut plot at the bottom of the notebook

+### Docker commands
+- To stop the docker container from the running terminal, press Ctrl-C
+- To restart a stopped docker container, run `docker start icomut_container`
+  - To find the notebook link after restarting, run `jupyter notebook list`
+- If you wish to remove a docker container: `docker rm icomut_container`.
+The container can be recreated later using the command in the 1st Run section.